NOEL-MNI/deepMask/README.md

 make install-cuda

 # Using uv directly (uses configured sources)
-uv pip install -e ".[cuda]"
+uv sync --extra cuda

 # Using pip (manual index specification)
-pip install -e ".[cuda]" --extra-index-url https://download.pytorch.org/whl/lts/1.8/cu111/
+uv pip install -e ".[cuda]" --extra-index-url https://download.pytorch.org/whl/cu124/
 ```

 **Requirements:**
-- NVIDIA GPU with CUDA 11.1 support
+- NVIDIA GPU with CUDA support
-- NVIDIA drivers compatible with CUDA 11.1
+- Compatible NVIDIA drivers

-**Note:** The package sources are configured in `pyproject.toml` to automatically use the correct PyTorch wheels based on the installation option.
+**Note:** The package sources are configured in `pyproject.toml` to automatically use the correct PyTorch wheels.
+CPU PyTorch is installed by default, with CUDA available as an optional extra.

 ## Usage